memfault/interrupt/_drafts/separating-keys-from-firmware.md

 be written.

 One option would be to create C files containing the parameters before compiling them to binaries that can be flashed to the correct addresses.
-Instead we settled on creating IHEX files since they exactly meet our requirements, are simple to generate and come with lots of great tooling.
+Instead, we settled on creating IHEX files since they exactly meet our requirements, are simple to generate and come with lots of great tooling.